 Youth crime prevention and anti-social behaviour through support for families, encouraging caring parents and family.
 Engaging, connecting with young persons from seriously troubled homes, at risk or in distress and equipping young people with basic communication skills.

-Links and referrals to connect people to government and community services for networks of support to help families and promote the positive development of children and youth including crisis support for victims of family violence.
+Links and referrals referring people to appropriate services for other legal and non-legal support.
+These connect people to government and community services for networks of support including crisis support for victims of family violence.